 Other soaking spots at Bagby include six-foot-round community tubs under hand-built awnings.
 This is a very popular place in the evenings and weekends, and patrons are encouraged to ration their soaking time when other people are waiting for the tubs.

 It's a drive on gravel and forest roads to visit Bagby, and detailed directions and a map are a good idea.
 The 1.5-mile trail to reach the hot springs follows the banks of the scenic Collawash River.
 The hike is easily graded and a pleasant trek through a thriving forest.

-The Bagby Hot Springs Campground is adjacent to the trailhead offer options to spend the night, as camping is not allowed at the hot springs themselves.
+The Bagby Hot Springs Campground is adjacent to the trailhead and offers options to spend the night, as camping is not allowed at the hot springs themselves.
 A $5 fee for hot spring use is collected at the trailhead by an attendant or deposited into a fee box.

 3. Paulina Hot Springs, Newberry National Volcanic Monument

-Within the Deschutes National Forest and Newberry National Volcanic Monument (one of the top attractions near Bend), Paulina Hot Springs is a gorgeous lakeside soaking spot.
+Paulina Hot Springs is a gorgeous lakeside soaking spot within Deschutes National Forest and Newberry National Volcanic Monument – one of the top attractions near Bend.

 This unique hot spring is accessible with a two-mile hike on the shoreline of Paulina Lake.
-Part of the route navigates rock outcroppings, providing great views of the landscape along the way.
-Visitors will find small soaking spots dug out of the rocky shoreline after making the scenic trek.
+Part of the route navigates rocky outcroppings, providing great views of the landscape along the way.
+At the end of the route, visitors find small soaking spots dug out of the rocky shoreline after making the scenic trek.

 Small waves from Paulina Lake cool off the hot water that seeps in from deep underground.
 Upon lying down in any of the hand-dug soaking spots on the shore, an eye-level look at the topography, including the prominent Paulina Peak, adds to the hot springs' relaxing nature.